Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 ## Prerequisites

 There are a number of software requirements for installing Outlook Integration.
+See [Supported Platforms]({% link microsoft-outlook/latest/support/index.md %}) for more information.

 You need one of each of the following components: